 Are you considering going to school for a career in meteorology?
 Or, are you in school now for meteorology?
 You’ll definitely want to check out scholarships while you’re applying to college or preparing for the next school year.
 Here are three meteorology scholarships you’ll definitely want to look further into:

 The Ernest F. Hollings Undergraduate Scholarship program is a bit different than many other awards.
 In addition to the scholarship, winners also participate in a study and internship program with the NOAA.
 The scholarship awards $9,500 per year for two years to recipients.
-These award winners will also participate in a two year program each summer consisting of full-time study and a 10 week paid internship ($700 each week).
-The internship takes place at a NOAA facility.
+These award winners will also participate in a two-year program each summer consisting of full-time study and a 10 week paid internship ($700 each week).
+The internship takes place at an NOAA facility.

 The scholarship awards $1,000 per year to one student.
 To qualify, you must have one or more semesters left of your college career.
 You also need to submit the National Weather Association Foundation Scholarship Application.
 You should also include your transcript, a list of any volunteer programs, your extracurricular activities, or any internships you participate in, two letters of recommendation, and an essay.